 I have been wanting to feature local brands on this blog for quite a while but just haven’t had the chance to sit and complete a post until now.
-I’m starting off with a round-up of local bag makers that promote and support slow fashion and sustainability.
+I’m starting off with a round-up of local bag makers that promote and support slow fashion.
 These homegrown labels create their products by hand, using sustainable materials such as recycled cloth, vegan leather, or natural and traditional fabrics.
 I’ve found eight Filipino bag makers and they are presented here in random order.
 When I find the need to buy a new bag, I will definitely not have second thoughts about buying from these makers.

 Another local bag maker that uses vegan leather is Yorke Studios.
-Their pieces are custom-made and limited edition.
+Their pieces are custom-made and are limited edition.

 ANTHILL FABRIC GALLERY